-COMPONENT handicaps; behavioral disorders or learning disabilities.
+MCD OUTCOME COMPONENT SCHOOL PLAN handicaps; behavioral disorders or learning disabilities.
 Under Least Restrictive Environment (LRE) guidelines, students of this population are served in the general education program and provide with adequate support to achieve educational success.
 Throughout, SJS: Global Issues Academy's model will be one of "Collaborative Consultation" whereby the general education teacher and Special Education teacher collaborate to come up with teaching strategies for SWD.
 The relationship is based on the premises of shared responsibility and equal authority with interactions structured through the small learning environment of the small school.
 In addition, the Advisory Period provides regular time for monitoring and planning support for SWD.
 We will also provide a Structured Learning Center designed to help students with disabilities who have struggled academically, receive individualized instruction within the unique focus of the academy.
-The structured Learning Center Will Include a Kesource Leacher, teaching assistants, itinerant service providers such as the School Psychologist, Speech and Language Teacher, Audiologist as well as the collaborative services of the most and longicant sources and will be denoting sources for how the structure of the service structure services of the final and language and coaches and will be dolle in partial collaboration with the other three schools on campus.
+The Structured Learning Center will include a Resource Teacher, teaching assistants, itinerant service providers such as the School Psychologist, Speech and Language Teacher, Audiologist as well as the collaborative services of the math and language arts coaches and will be done in partial collaboration with the other three schools on campus.
 Placement will be based on assessed educational needs outlined in the student's Individualized Educational Plan (IEP).
 Specifically designed instruction and related services are provided to meet each student's needs.
 A certificated teacher and at least one instructional aide provide the delivery of services to the Structured Learning Center.
 Related services may include professionals such as a school psychologist, speech and language pathologist, occupational therapist, and others, which the school would obtain as needed.
-The placement of this classroom will be located within the small school to allow for the interaction of disabled students, however there will be a secondary learning center for behavioral support that will be held in the administration building in collaboration with the other small schools.
+The placement of this classroom will be located within the small school to allow for the interaction of disabled students with non-disabled students; however there will be a secondary learning center for behavioral support that will be held in the administration building in collaboration with the other small schools.